 b.
-Four Positive (+) DC Input Terminals, Four Negative DC (-) Input Terminals.
+Four Positive (+) DC Input Terminals, Four Negative DC (-) Input Terminals

 All Negative (-) and Positive (+) DC terminals should be kept insulated to protect from accidental short circuits.
-Cable "boot" insulators are supplied that will cover the cable and terminal.
 If any positive (+) DC terminals are not used they should also be kept covered.
 All Positive DC terminals are connected together inside the inverter.
+All Negative DC terminals are connected together inside the inverter.
 All Negative DC terminals are connected together inside the inverter and connected to the chassis.
 It does not matter which Positive DC terminals are used.
 Similarly any negative DC terminal can be used.